adaltas/cs-bigdata-2023-spring/03.the-mapreduce-framework/lab.md

 ### Write the most_frequent MapReduce job

 1. Implement the `most_frequent` MapReduce job in Python.
 Use the `word_count` mapper and reducer as inspiration.
 2. Run your job.
-Specify `-D mapreduce.job.reduces=1` to avoid troubles.
+Specify `-D stream.non.zero.exit.is.failure=false` to avoid troubles.